 Rehabilitative training after stroke is known to improve the functionality and to enhance the spectrum of activities of daily living.
-Functional neuroimaging studies have provided evidence that training has a significant impact on the cerebral activation patterns: Constraint-induced movement therapy, which focuses a patient's attention to the affected side and involves repetitive training, resulted in improved motor function and enhanced activation in the partially damaged sensorimotor cortex^{66,67} as well as in other grey-matter structures including the hippocampus.68 Similarly, repetitive training of the affected arm yielded an increase of activation in the sensorimotor cortex related to hand movements, which initially persisted for weeks after training completion and then decreased in magnitude in relation to the functional gains.69 Furthermore, a three-week training in chronic stroke patients using robot-assisted training resulted in improvements of hand motor function which was associated with a greater fMRI signal in sensorimotor cortex related to performance of the movements trained by the robot.70 This increase was task-specific, since it did not occur in relation to non-trained supination/pronation movements with the affected hand and movements of the non-trained hand.
-Similarly, treadmill training was found to improve walking velocity, which correlated with brain activity in the posterior cerebellum related to movement of the paretic limb.71 Even passive training of wrist movements was reported to be clinically effective and to change the cortical activation,72 although evidence from 3D motor analysis showed that successful hand shaping and grasping of objects did not occur when there was not sufficient volitional control of finger and thumb extensions.73
+Functional neuroimaging studies have provided evidence that training has a significant impact on the cerebral activation patterns: it has been shown that constraint-induced movement therapy, which focuses a patient's attention to the affected side and involves repetitive training, resulted in improved motor function and enhanced activation in the partially damaged sensorimotor cortex as well as in other gray-matter structures including the hippocampus.
+Similarly, repetitive training of the affected arm yielded an increase of activation in the sensorimotor cortex related to hand movements, which initially persisted for weeks after training completion and then decreased in magnitude in relation to the functional gains.
+Furthermore, a three-week training in chronic stroke patients using robot-assisted training resulted in improvements of hand motor function which was associated with a greater fMRI signal in sensorimotor cortex related to performance of the movements trained by the robot.70 This increase was task-specific, since it did not occur in relation to non-trained supination/pronation movements with the affected hand and movements of the non-trained hand.
+Similarly,